LassePladsen/STSActNumber/README.md

 # ActNumber
-Replaces the default floor number with an act number and a respective floor number relative to the act start.
+A simple and lightweight Slay the Spire mod that replaces the default floor number with an act number and a respective floor number relative to the act start.